 *Frank Morgan was born on this date in 1933.
 He was a Black musician.

-"I thought that one used heroin to play like Charlie Parker played," Morgan told critic Gary Giddins in 1986, a year after Contemporary Records released Mr. Morgan's well-received "Easy Living" album, his first record in years and the first of many to come.
+"I thought that one used heroin to play like Charlie Parker played," Morgan told critic Gary Giddins in 1986, a year after Contemporary Records released Mr. Morgan's well-received "Easy Living" album, his first record in years, the first of many to come.
 It brought Mr. Morgan, who'd made his name as a teenager on Los Angeles' bustling Central Avenue jazz scene, back into the spotlight after 30 years in and out of California prisons.
-In the 1960s, he played in the "warden's band" at San Quentin State Prison that featured other prominent musician-inmates like fellow alto saxophonist Art Pepper and trumpeter Dupree Bolton.
+In the 1960s, he played in the "warden's band" at San Quentin State Prison, which featured other prominent musician-inmates like fellow alto saxophonist Art Pepper and trumpeter Dupree Bolton.

-Morgan also lived in Taos, N.M., for many years, returned to Minneapolis to visit his ailing mother and then play at her funeral.
+Morgan also lived in Taos, N.M., for many years, returned to Minneapolis to visit his ailing mother, and then play at her funeral.
 He reconnected with cousins he hadn't known well as a kid and moved back there in 2005.
 He was diagnosed with colon cancer upon his return from Europe and died on December 14, 2007.
-Morgan was remembered at musical celebrations at the Artists' Quarter in St. Paul, Minn. and at the Jazz Bakery in Los Angeles.
+Morgan was remembered at musical celebrations at the Artists' Quarter in St. Paul, Minn., and the Jazz Bakery in Los Angeles.